phneutral/viur-css/README.md

 ### Contribution guidelines ###

-* Available for use under the MIT license
+* Available for use under the GNU license

 ### Who do I talk to? ###